Last updated: June 7, 2026

 Clearing the tv cookie severs the link between your browser and this stored data; see "Consent and how to withdraw it" and "Your rights" below.

-What we do NOT use
+What we still do NOT use

 - No fingerprinting.
 We do not use device or browser fingerprinting.